razorpay/react-native-razorpay/README.md

   ```js
     eas build --profile='select profile from eas.json'
   ```

+3. Import RazorpayCheckout module to your component:

+    ```js
+    import RazorpayCheckout from 'react-native-razorpay';
+    ```

-3. Since now you have prebuild application
+4. Since now you have prebuild application
    Call `RazorpayCheckout.open` method with the payment `options`.
 The method returns a **JS Promise** where `then` part corresponds to a successful payment and the `catch` part corresponds to payment failure.